GenAI-CUEE/Estimation-Theory-EE523/Readme.md

     - Auto/Cross-Correlation Checking
     - MAP Esitmation
     - Gaussian-Laplacian conjugate prior and extension to estimate other unknowns in the posteriori distribution
-    - Apply to reconver image data from compression in compressive sensing.
+    - Apply to reconstruct image data from compression in compressive sensing.

-## Getting Started
+### Getting Started

 1. Change the directory to the `Tutorial` folder.
 2. Look for the  instructions (e.g. [Tutorial 1 Readme](Tutorial1/Readme.md)) for install dependencies.